401-advanced-javascript-joseph-zabaleta/auth-server/README.md

 - To start this server the following commands are supported:
     - `npm start`
     - `node index.js`
+- Do not forget to provide the following environment variables:
+    - `PORT`= Set a default port value, if not added, 3000 will be used.
+    - `SECRET`= A secret key used to sign/verify json web tokens
+    - `GH_ID`= OAuth routes are using an application, this is a github oauth app id
+    - `GH_SECRET`= This is the github oauth app secret key

 ## Author
 - Software Developer: Joseph Zabaleta